Scholarships & Awards

-Through a variety of scholarship and awards, financial support is available to help students in the School of Occupational Therapy achieve their academic goals.
+Through a variety of scholarships and awards, financial support is available to help students in the School of Occupational Therapy achieve their academic goals.

-This is awarded to a full-time graduate student in the MScOT, based on financial need and academic achievement (minimum 78% average).
+Awarded to a full-time graduate student in the MScOT program, based on financial need and academic achievement (minimum 78% average).

 Award Amount: $700 annually